 In Advanced Wildland Fire students learn the principles and techniques of wildland fire prevention, behavior, control, and suppression.
 The course also covers legal areas of wildland fire protection, mutual aid, fire investigation and reporting methods and ecology factors of wildland and urban interface fires.

 Prerequisite: Basic Wildland Fire

 In The Field

 Careers in the Sacramento CTE Protective Services Pathway primarily address public order, fire protection, and emergency medical services.
 With a continually growing population, the need for protective services is in constant high demand.
 Successful individuals who follow this pathway are concerned with protecting people from danger and helping to ensure their health and safety.
 Many of these careers provide great personal satisfaction from seeing the positive results of personal effort.

 Students participating in our Sacramento CTE Protective Services Pathway will have a variety of opportunities open to them.
-Through our Basic & Advanced Wildland Fire courses and Basic Fire Protection class students will have the ability to learn a variety of career opportunities as fire fighters.
+Through our Basic & Advanced Wildland Fire courses and Basic Fire Protection class, students will have the ability to learn a variety of career opportunities as firefighters.
 The skills and training students will earn in these classes will prepare them for a diverse job pool.
-At the completion of these Sacramento CTE Protective Services Pathway courses, students will have earned governmental clearance to apply to thousands of base pay entry level jobs in the federal database.
-Usajobs.org.
-Students also achieve college credit and these classes count towards their two-year fire science degree.
+At the completion of these Sacramento CTE Protective Services Pathway courses, students will have earned governmental clearance to apply to thousands of base pay entry level jobs in the federal database Usajobs.org.
+Students also earn college credits upon completion of these courses, which count towards their two-year fire science degree.